Wandsworth Local Fund

 The Wandsworth Local Fund

-Most of the funds will be spent on borough-wide, strategic CIL projects, but 15 per cent must be spent on projects that take into account the views of the neighbourhood where the new development has been built.
-For more details on the WLF and for examples of previous successful projects see the information pack.
+Most of the funds will be spent on borough-wide, "strategic" CIL projects, but 15 per cent must be spent on projects that take into account the views of the neighbourhood where the new development has been built.

-Over 500 individuals and organisations responded to our 2014 consultation on how WLF money should be spent, with the following borough-wide priorities being identified:
+Over 400 individuals and organisations responded to our consultation in June 2018 on how WLF money should be spent, with the following borough-wide priorities being identified:

 Wandsworth Local Fund Neighbourhoods

-* temporarily currently closed to applications due to insufficient funds.
+- Wandsworth (currently closed to applications due to insufficient funds)

-Wave 5 of the WLF will be open to applications from Monday 13th November 2017 to Wednesday 31st January 2018.
+Wave 7 of the WLF will be open to applications from Wednesday 1 May until Monday 1 July, inclusive.

 - Estimated total cost of scheme should typically be over £20,000.